 A student will be considered a graduate and awarded the Associate in Arts, Associate in Science, Associate in Applied Science, and Associate in Occupational Technology degrees, or short-term certificate upon satisfactory completion of the requirements of the specific degree or short-term certificate program as specified by Central Alabama Community College and the Alabama Community College System.
-Students must complete an application for graduation for all degrees, certificates, and short-term certificates.
-Certificates and short-term certificates embedded within degree programs will be awarded upon satisfactory completion of the required courses except for Cosmetology and Automotive Manufacturing Technology.
-All certificates and/or short-term certificates embedded within the Associate in Occupational Technology degree in Cosmetology and the Associate in Applied Science degree in Automotive Manufacturing Technology will be awarded at the completion of the degree.
+Students should complete an application for graduation for all degrees, certificates, and short-term certificates.